Last updated on August 13th, 2025 at 10:42 am

 (ii) Rewards Announcing.
 Rewards that will be given, once the tasks are completed successfully, has a great effect on a person’s performance.

-For example, parents giving chocolates to their children for good performance.
+For example, parents give chocolates to their children for good performance.
 Rewards are of various types and help in achieving the goal, like cash, prize, job, professional security, honor, social status, etc.

 8. Discuss in detail any three techniques of motivation.
 (CBSE 2020)